 Emily said the Westover program has helped her broaden her horizons through unique classes.
 The faculty members in the program played an important role in motivating her to seek the research experience this summer, too.
 “I have some really great advisors in the Westover program who pushed me to apply for REUs and think about what I want to do next,” she said.

-Emily also is a participant in Lynchburg College’s Bonner Leader program.
+Emily also is a participant in University of Lynchburg’s Bonner Leader program.